 Following the SCC's decision upholding the constitutionality of the GGPPA, any province or territory has the flexibility to design their own pricing system, so long as it meets the minimum national stringency standards or federal benchmarks.
-Currently the Fuel Charge applies in each of Ontario, Manitoba, Yukon, Alberta, Saskatchewan and Nunavut while the OBPS applies in Manitoba, Prince Edward Island, Yukon, Nunavut and partially in Saskatchewan.
-The provincial plans for each of Nova Scotia, Prince Edward Island and Newfoundland and Labrador were deemed by the federal government to have fallen short of the federal benchmark, making the federal OBPS applicable in each of those provinces as of July 1, 2023.
-For so long as the provincial systems in Alberta (under the Technology Innovation and Emissions Reduction ("TIER") regulation) and Saskatchewan meet the federal stringency standards for the emissions they cover, these systems will continue to apply, with the backstop covering those emissions not covered by the provincial systems, as applicable.
+Currently the provincial systems, together with the Fuel Charge apply in each of Alberta, Saskatchewan, Ontario, New Brunswick, Nova Scotia and Newfoundland and Labrador.
+The provincial plans in each of British Columbia, Québec and the Northwest Territories apply in full in those jurisdictions while the OBPS and Fuel Charge apply in each of the Yukon, Nunavut, Manitoba and Prince Edward Island.
+For so long as the provincial systems in Alberta (under the Technology Innovation and Emissions Reduction ("TIER") regulation), British Columbia and Saskatchewan meet the federal stringency standards for the emissions they cover, these systems will continue to apply, with the backstop covering those emissions not covered by the provincial systems, as applicable.